-From May 2001 to Sep 2016, Shuster missed 255 of 10,927 roll call votes, which is 2.3%.
+From May 2001 to May 2018, Shuster missed 310 of 11,915 roll call votes, which is 2.6%.
 This is on par with the median of 2.3% among the lifetime records of representatives currently serving.
-ProPublica has tracked 68 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: